Deep Review

 Prompt Engineering Is Dead (Long Live Structured Outputs and Few-Shot Learning)

 The best 'prompt' in 2026 is a JSON schema and three real examples.
 We show why natural language prompting is now the amateur hour move.
-You've been sold a lie: that crafting the perfect English sentence will unlock AI magic.
-Meanwhile, your actual problem—model uncertainty and inconsistent formatting—keeps getting worse because you're fighting the wrong battle.
+Founders chase viral prompt libraries while their actual problem is model uncertainty and inconsistent formatting.
+Here's what actually works.

 Tools compared5